johno/pixyll/_posts/2022-01-23-what_does_llc_mean.md

 #### -   LLC vs Full-On Corporation

 Corporations have a complicated registration process relative to an LLC.
 LLCs don’t need to file as much paperwork.

 LLCs also don’t require regular maintenance and record-keeping.
 Whereas these are necessary to continue operating as a Corporation.

 Corporations are a better option for established companies.
 LLCs are great for starting and building.

-As an LLC you have the added opportunity of changing your tax status to a Corporation once your business has become more established.
+As an LLC you have the added opportunity of changing your tax status to a Corporation (while remaining an LLC) once your business has become more established.

 ## In Conclusion…